danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             # Return the DataFrame with the calculated statistics
             return df_tmp

-This custom function called *plot_year_stats_bar_charts* will use matplotlib subplots to show seperate bar charts of each period Statistic based on  *'Year'* and *'Year % Return'* we want to show.
+This custom function called *plot_year_stats_bar_charts* will use matplotlib subplots to show separate bar charts of each period Statistic based on  *'Year'* and *'Year % Return'* we want to show.
 The code is a bit tricky and lengthy to get correct dynamic formatting.
 It requires a statistics dataframe and Ticker name as input parameters.

-        def plot_year_stats_bar_charts(df_stats, ticker):
+        def plot_period_stats_by_year_bar_charts(df_stats, ticker):

             """
             Create bar charts to visualize various statistics.